Mr-anatolievich/simple-todo/README.md

 Special characters are displayed in the field and are visible.
 Status: Pass

-For faild test I need to create
+> For faild test I need to create
 ## bug report
-Title: Web App.
-Text with more than 90 characters does not transfer to another line
-ER: The user expects the task to fit on different lines on the page and not to overstep the screen frame
-AC: Text with more than 90 characters does not transfer to another line and is displayed outside the page window (frame)
+**Title:** Web App.
+Text with more than 90 characters does not transfer to another line **ER:** The user expects the task to fit on different lines on the page and not to overstep the screen frame **AC:** Text with more than 90 characters does not transfer to another line and is displayed outside the page window (frame)

 Also, I use add tools like cypress-mochawesome-reporter This plugin help to crate video screenshots for all of tests.
-Results you can find in folder - simple-todo/cypress/videos
+Results you can find in folder `simple-todo/cypress/videos`

-In cypress we have local reporter.
+> In cypress we have local reporter.
 We can use command
 ### `npx cypress run`
-This command create sceenshots for testing results and HTML file in folder simple-todo/cypress/report
+This command create sceenshots for testing results and HTML file in folder `simple-todo/cypress/report`

 # Getting Started with Create React App